What is a creative director?

 - American Advertising Federation (AAF)

-Encourage all forms of creativity
+Encourage team creativity

-Recommend continuous learning
+Commit to continuous learning

 Where the creative director jobs are